hexedwalnut/fen-ttrpg/content/core/chapters/combat.md

 You can give your action to aid another actor's action on your side.
 The actor that you aid can roll double dice on their next contest.
 Only one aid can be applied to a contest.
 For example, two actors cannot give aid to the same actor's contest (i.e., you can't double the double dice).
 An actor cannot aid themself.

-#### Cast a Passive Spell
+#### Cast a minor Spell

-If a specialization has given you access to use a spell that is marked passive, you may spend a passive action to cast the spell.
+If a specialization has given you access to use a spell that is marked minor, you may spend a minor action to cast the spell.
 Each spell has its own casting time, which might be more than one action.
 A spell that is marked as *ritual* cannot be cast during combat.

 #### Use Equipped Item

 Use or interact with an item that is marked in one of the equipped slots.

-### Aggressive Actions
+### Major Actions

 #### Coup de Grâce